 - Learn some homeschool phrases in Japanese or explore these Japanese cultural contributions for Japanese Culture Day (3)

-- Election Day – On a presidential election year do not miss this unit study from Silverdale Press.
-It is a Barnhill family favorite.
+- Election Day (5) – On a presidential election year do not miss this unit study from us at Homeschool Better Together.

 - Make a poppy for Veteran’s Day.
 (11) Read The Poppy Lady: Moina Belle Michael and Her Tribute to Veterans by Barbara E. Walsh